English country house: Stately homes of England

-Longleat House in Wiltshire is widely regarded as one of the finest examples of Elizabethan architecture in Britain.
+Longleat in Wiltshire is widely regarded as one of the finest examples of Elizabethan architecture in Britain.
 In the 20th century, it opened to paying visitors in 1949, becoming one of the first country houses to do so; the estate later established the first drive-through safari park outside Africa in 1966.

-The term stately home is subject to debate, and avoided by historians and other academics.
-As a description of a country house, the term was first used in a poem by Felicia Hemans, "The Homes of England", originally published in Blackwood's Magazine in 1827.
-In the 20th century, the term was later popularised in a song by Noël Coward.
+The term stately home is subject to debate, and is generally avoided by historians and academics.
+As a description of a country house, it was first used in a poem by Felicia Hemans, "The Homes of England", published in Blackwood's Magazine in 1827, and later popularised in a song by Noël Coward.

-In England, the terms "country house" and "stately home" are sometimes used vaguely and interchangeably; however, many country houses such as Ascott in Buckinghamshire were deliberately designed not to be stately, and to harmonise with the landscape, while some of the great houses such as Kedleston Hall and Holkham Hall were built as "power houses" to dominate the landscape, and were most certainly intended to be "stately" and impressive.
+In England, the terms "country house" and "stately home" are sometimes used interchangeably; however, many country houses such as Ascott in Buckinghamshire were deliberately designed to harmonise with the landscape rather than to impress, while others such as Kedleston Hall and Holkham Hall were built as "power houses" intended to dominate it.

-In his book Historic Houses: Conversations in Stately Homes, the author and journalist Robert Harling documents nineteen "stately homes"; these range in size from the vast Blenheim Palace and Castle Howard to the minuscule Ebberston Hall, and in architecture from the Jacobean Renaissance of Hatfield House to the eccentricities of Sezincote.
+In his book Historic Houses: Conversations in Stately Homes, Robert Harling documents nineteen "stately homes" ranging from the vast Blenheim Palace and Castle Howard to the minuscule Ebberston Hall, and from the Jacobean Renaissance of Hatfield House to the eccentricities of Sezincote.

 The book's collection of stately homes also includes George IV's Brighton town palace, the Royal Pavilion.